-If you're reading this, you're likely already familiar with the standard yet problematic arguments for and against reproductive rights.
-On the one hand, the assertion that a right to life is a right to use another person's body without permission is morally flawed.
-On the other hand, the assertion that a right to liberty is a right to murder people is also morally flawed.
-On this website, Respect People outlines a future for reproductive rights that involves neither of those immoral assertions.
+If you're reading this, you're likely already familiar with the standard yet problematic arguments for and against abortion rights.
+On the one hand, the assertion that the right to liberty is a right to murder people is gravely immoral.
+On the other hand, the assertion that the right to life is a right to commandeer another person's body—a vessel necessary for the enjoyment of both life and liberty—is also gravely immoral.
+On this website, Respect People outlines a future for pregnancy termination rights that involves neither of those immoral assertions.

 1. When did your life begin?